sarah-walker-pcem/pcem/readme.txt

 many early Direct3D games work okay (if slowly).

 ROM files needed:
 86c375_1.bin

 3DFX Voodoo Graphics
 3D accelerator.
 Widely supported in late 90s games.

 PCem emulates this in software.
-The emulation isn't quite as fast as the real thing, but in most games the emulated CPU is the bottleneck rather than the 3DFX, unless you insist on running in 800x600.
-PCem can split rendering over two threads - this doesn't double performance, but can give a noticeable improvement.
+The emulation is a lot faster than in v10 (thanks to a new dynamic recompiler) and should be capable of hitting Voodoo 1 performance on most machines when two render threads are used.
+As before, the emulated CPU is the bottleneck for most games.

 PCem can emulate 6 and 8 MB configurations, but defaults to 4 MB for compatibility.
 It can also emulate the screen filter present on the original card, though this does at present have a noticeable performance hit.

-Almost everything I've tried works okay, with a very few exceptions - Screamer 2 and Rally have serious issues, and Need For Speed II SE and III don't draw the map correctly.
+Almost everything I've tried works okay, with a very few exceptions - Screamer 2 and Rally have serious issues.